 “The Squirrel” soon became known as “The Wonder Kid”, which is now certainly a fitting nickname for the Chilean.

 Alexis Sanchez has gotten a long history of dating South American ladies.

 Alexis Sánchez and Faloon Larraguibel (No:1) both had an encounter in Jun 2009.
 They broke up that year.
 She is a Chilean TV personality.

 He later dated the Uruguayan Model, Tamara Primus (No:2).
 Their relationship lasted till 2011.

 His relationship with Laia Grassi (No:5) started in 2014 and has been more stable than the rest.
-Reports indicate they are both married.
-She once accused him to be physically involved with her.
+Reports show they are both married.
+She once accused him of being physically involved with her.

 Alexis Sanchez Biography – Hometown Facts:

 The birthplace of Alexis Sanchez (Tocopilla), has once attracted global attention for being the town in Chile that was most devastated in 2007 by an earthquake that reached 7.7 on the Richter Scale.

 It displaced 15,000 people and destroyed 30 per cent of all standing structures.

 Sanchez enlisted the help of Messi and other Barcelona stars to raise awareness and funds.
 He also now returns each Christmas to ride through the streets of Tocopilla in an open-top float to disperse presents, mostly signed footballs, to local children.